rackerlabs/design-system/_component_design/radio-buttons.md

 ## Best practices

-Consider the following best practices when you construct a radio button:
+Consider the following best practices when you construct radios:

-- By default, the radio button at the top of the list is selected.
+- By default, the radio at the top of the list is selected.
 The user can then make a different selection, if required.
-- When the user clicks a radio button, the previously selected button is deselected.
+- When the user clicks a radio, the previously selected button is deselected.
 - Keep the number of options to two and five choices.
 If you’re providing more than five options, consider using a drop-down list.
-- List radio button options vertically, with one choice per line.
+- List radio options vertically, with one choice per line.
 If space is not available, consider using a drop-down list.
-- List radio button options in logical order.
+- List radio options in logical order.
 Depending on the context, the order could be alphabetical or from most common to least common.
 For example, if listing accounts by name, list them alphabetically.
 In billing, place the payment amount due option above the option to enter a custom payment amount.
-- Consider using a [switch]({{site.baseurl}}/components/switches.html) component if a singular input can be used to enable or disable a feature (in place of two yes/no radio buttons).
+- Consider using a [switch]({{site.baseurl}}/components/switches.html) component if a singular input can be used to enable or disable a feature (in place of two yes/no radios).

-Consider the following best practices when you label a radio button option:
+Consider the following best practices when you label a radio option:

 - Use positive and active wording for option labels.
 Avoid negations such as **Don't send me more email**.
-Negative option labels indicate that the user must select the radio button in order for something *to not happen*.
+Negative option labels indicate that the user must select the radio in order for something *to not happen*.
-- Write an option label so that the user understands what happens when the radio button is selected, and what will *not* happen if the radio button is *not* selected.
+- Write an option label so that the user understands what happens when the radio is selected, and what will *not* happen if the radio is *not* selected.

 {% endcolumn %}